A lot of people think the Internet has fundamentally altered the nature of late-night comedy/talk shows. But I don’t.

 Take the article by Jason Lynch in The Daily Beast last April that sports this headline and subhead:

-But if we had had the Internet and a social media staff I think that video would have gone viral and given the show a nice promotional boost.
-What do you think?
-Take a look.
+Sure, if the Internet had been available that video probably would have gone viral online and given the show a nice promotional boost.

 Learn how to create short-form–Internet-sized–comedy pieces in my book Comedy Writing for Late-Night TV.